Wex47/Orbi/readme.md

 **Primary domain:** Travel planning & decision support

-Orbi supports the following categories of queries (individually, or combined, in any phrasing):
+Orbi currently supports the following type of queries (individually, or combined, in any phrasing):

 ### 1️⃣ Weather & Climate
 - *“What’s the weather like in Paris in October?”*